NatronGitHub/openfx-misc/README.md

 * RotoOFX: Create masks and shapes.
 Requires a host with mask editing capabilities (such as Natron).

-* NoiseOFX: Generate noise
+* NoiseOFX: Generate noise.

 ### Time

+* Deinterlace: Deinterlace input stream.
+* RetimeOFX: Change the timing of the input clip.
 * TimeOffsetOFX: Move the input clip forward or backward in time.

 ### Channel

-* ShuffleOFX: Rearrange channels from one or two inputs, and convert to a different bit depth (on hosts that support it)
+* ShuffleOFX: Rearrange channels from one or two inputs, and convert to a different bit depth (on hosts that support it).

 ### Color

 * ColorCorrectOFX: Adjusts the saturation, constrast, gamma, gain and offset of an image.
 * GradeOFX: Modify the tonal spread of an image from the white and black points.

-* InvertOFX: Inverse the selected channels
+* InvertOFX: Inverse the selected channels.
 * RGBLutOFX: Apply a parametric lookup curve to each channel
   separately.
+* ColorMatrixOFX: Multiply the RGBA channels by an arbitrary 4x4 matrix.

 ### Keyer

 * ChromaKeyerOFX: Apply chroma keying, as described in "Video Demystified" by Keith Jack.
 * DifferenceOFX: Produce a rough matte from the difference of two images.

 ### Merge

 * MergeOFX: Pixel-by-pixel merge operation between the two inputs.

-* PreMultOFX/UnpremultOFX: Multiply/divide the selected channels by alpha (or another channel)
+* PreMultOFX/UnpremultOFX: Multiply/divide the selected channels by alpha (or another channel).
 * SwitchOFX: Lets you switch between any number of inputs.

 ### Transform

 * TransformOFX and TransformMaskedOFX: Translate / Rotate / Scale a 2D
   image.
 * CornerPinOFX and CornerPinMaskedOFX: Fit an image to another in translation, rotation, scale, and shear
 * CropOFX: Remove everything outside from the image of a rectangle.
 * TrackerPM: Point tracker based on pattern matching using an exhaustive search within an image region.

 ### Views